NotBrandX/code-every-day/log.md

 **Today's Progress**: I continued to work on my portfolio

 **Thoughts**: I ran into more issues with CSS.
 The glitch effect on the h1 tag looks fine on a desktop but the text goes off the screen on a mobile view.
 And I created a card on the projects page, but if you try to add a second card then it becomes impossible to scroll down on the page.
 I'll probably have to find a different way to create the project cards

+### Day 5: October 18, 2021

+**Today's Progress**: Worked on my portfolio

+**Thoughts**: I got tired of all the CSS issues that were piling up and decided to delete everything and start over